UnLuckyLust/Inventory-UI-AGR/README.md

 3. Create an empty 'Player State' and register it in the game mode.

-4. Close your project with AGR installed. copy "InventoryUI" folder to your project 'Plugins' folder.
+4. Close your project with AGR installed. copy "InventoryUI" folder to your project "Plugins" folder.

 5. Edit the blueprints: